mtumilowicz/scala-zio-stm-workshop/README.txt

         * reasoning is simplified
             * just focus on the logic of our program and run it in a concurrent environment deterministically
         * user code is much simpler of course because it doesn't have to deal with the concurrency at all
-    * optimistic concurrency
-        * This optimism can enable non-conflicting transactions to execute and commit concurrently, increasing throughput.
-Such designs are motivated by
-          Lamport’s argument that “contention for [shared objects] is rare in a well-designed system” [31], and thus such systems perform well when contention is low
-        * if we haven't tremendous contention it really pays to be optimistic
-            * allows a higher volume of concurrent transactions
+    * easy to maintain invariants on state in the presence of exceptions
+        * transaction in progress is aborted if an exception occurs
     * lock-free - all operations are non-blocking
     * implementations can guarantee that deadlock, livelock and race conditions will never occur
         * deadlock = threads cannot proceed because they are each waiting on a resource for which another thread has acquired exclusive access
         * livelock = threads are performing work, but cannot complete due to something that other threads have done or not done
         * race condition = outcome of a thread is affected by the timing of changes to shared state made by another thread
-    * Robustness in the presence of failure and cancellation
-        * A transaction in progress is aborted if an exception occurs, so STM makes it easy to maintain invariants on state in the presence of exceptions
-* The meaning of retry is simply “abandon the current transaction and run it again.”
-    * The STM implementation knows that there is no point rerunning the transaction unless something different is likely to happen, and that can be true only if one or more of the TVars that were read by the current transaction have changed.
-* The semantics of retry are simple: if a retry action is performed, the current transaction is abandoned and retried at some later time.
-It would be correct to retry the transaction immediately, but it would also be inefficient: the state of the account will probably be unchanged, so the transaction will again hit the retry.
-An efficient implementation would instead block the thread until some other thread writes to acc.
-*  If any memory that is written within transaction "A" is modified and committed by transaction "B" before "A" commits, the code in "A" is rerun
 * drawbacks
     * potential for a large number of transaction retries resulting in wasted work
     * overhead imposed by transaction bookkeeping such as storing histories of committed values, storing in-transaction values and acquiring locks before committing changes